BRONCHIECTASIS

 COPD

-Chronic obstructive pulmonary disease (COPD) is a chronic inflammatory lung disease that causes obstructed airflow from the lungs.
-Symptoms include breathing difficulty, cough, mucus (sputum) production and wheezing.
-It's caused by long-term exposure to irritating gases or particulate matter, most often from cigarette smoke.
-People with COPD are at increased risk of developing heart disease, lung cancer and a variety of other conditions.
+Chronic obstructive pulmonary disease (COPD) is a chronic lung condition that obstructs airflow, causing breathing difficulty, cough, mucus production, and wheezing.
+It's mainly caused by long-term exposure to irritants like cigarette smoke.
+COPD increases the risk of heart disease, lung cancer, and other conditions.
+Though incurable, COPD is treatable, and proper management can improve symptoms and quality of life.

 EMPHYSEMA